Skip to main content

 • Qatar’s Law No. 13 of 2016 (PDPPL): One of the first in the region, it sets a high bar for personal data privacy and security.

 For a multinational, this means a one-size-fits-all approach to GCC data privacy is doomed to fail.
-A coherent strategy requires deep, jurisdiction-specific expertise to ensure cybersecurity compliance in the Middle East.
+A coherent strategy requires deep, jurisdiction-specific expertise to ensure cybersecurity compliance in the Middle East across all applicable compliance frameworks.

 2. A Sophisticated and Motivated Threat Landscape